What Is a Learner Record in QQI Courses

 Thus, the Learner record is a crucial part of the assessment process.

 Definition of learner record

-Learner Record is defined as a self-written record submitted by the learner, in which the learning experience, major activities, response, key skills are explained.
+A Learner Record is defined as a self-written record submitted by the learner, in which the learning experience, major activities, response, and key skills are explained.
 For this, Candidates combine a personal logbook/journal/diary/sketchbook.
 The details must include the specific learning experience.

 An assessment technique consists of 3 important parts namely:

 Before talking about the module, let us analyze the assessment process that involves the learner recording writing as a part of the principal result.

 Firstly, the NFQ levels 5-6 involve module learning as an objective of vocational training.
 Now, at the end of each module, the assessment of the student is done.